ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 {{% notice Note%}}
-If the project is under version control, then the `build/` directory can be ignored because the contents can always be regenerated.
+If the project is under version control, then the `build/` directory can be ignored as the contents can always be regenerated.
 If you are using `git`, the way to configure `git` to ignore the `build/` directory is to add it to a `.gitignore` file.
 Other revision control systems have a similar way to ignore files and directories.